Skip to content

 • Driver attention and fixation tracking

-• Car velocity, position and rotation saved to data files (can add custom data as well)
+• Car velocity, average mph per trial or condition, position and rotation saved to data files (can add custom data as well)

 • Interactive session replay